 Submit publication draft for all review/approval steps and revise accordingly:

 Submit draft directly to co-authors.

-Submit draft to FHI 360 representative who will then coordinate the reviews with the Protocol Publication Committee, IND Sponsor, and Manuscript Review Committee.
+Submit draft to FHI 360 representative who will then coordinate the reviews with the Protocol Publication Committee, Product Developer, and Manuscript Review Committee.

-View the Manucsript Review Committee recommendations via Datavision website:
+View the Manuscript Review Committee recommendations via Datavision website:

 Upon obtaining final approval from the Manucsript Review Committee, submit the approved publication to the target venue.

 Upon acceptance/publication (for manuscripts) conduct necessary steps to ensure the publication will meet the NIH Public Access Policy.